ToryDeng/ToryDeng.github.io/_posts/2023-07-11-deploying-server.md

 sudo apt install --reinstall linux-headers-$(uname -r)
 ```

 If you encounter some errors like `cc: error: unrecognized command-line option ‘-ftrivial-auto-var-init=zero’`, you can use `gcc 12` instead of `gcc 11` by

 ```bash
 sudo apt-get install gcc-12
 sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-12 12
 ```

 After the headers are reinstalled, you need to `sudo reboot` the server.
-Then `nvidia-smi` should work.
+Then `nvidia-smi` should work now.

 Now, your server should be well-suited for your bioinformatics research and you know what to do when things go wrong.
 Enjoy it!